03axdov/muskie/README.md

 <img src="https://github.com/03axdov/muskie/assets/62298758/f3153aea-445f-4f09-a997-ad71f85f81f9">
 </div>

-# A Computer Vision Library
+# Description
 > A Computer Vision library for Python.
 The aim of this framework is to allow users to create datasets and use their models without having to write too much code.
-In development
+I.e. a simpler and more lightweight version of TensorFlow or PyTorch, specifically focused on Computer Vision.
+Currently in development

 The framework uses Numpy, Matplotlib, and Pillow.
 To install these, run: